-Here are some great storage solutions for your kids’ rooms that will be really helpful in keeping their room clean:
+Here are some great storage solutions for your kids’ rooms that will be really helpful in keeping their rooms clean:

 It’s important that you make sure that the toys that are played with a lot are easily accessible.
-That way they can take them out themselves and put it away themselves.
+That way they can take them out themselves and put them away by themselves.

 Teach Your Kids How to Clean

-Twice a week he was responsible with just wiping down the vanity and toilet and I did the full cleaning.
-But, as he got older I switched his responsibility to doing the full bathroom cleaning.
+Twice a week he was responsible for just wiping down the vanity and toilet and I did the full cleaning.
+But, as he got older I switched his responsibility to do the full bathroom cleaning.